sunilthetab/slackbot/Milestone-4/README.md

 ### General Instructions before making the meeting

-1. The TA's account hasn't authorised access to its calendar.
+A. The TA's account hasn't authorised access to its calendar.
 This must be done first, by entering '@azra_bot auth' in the personal chat with 'azra_bot'.

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.18.51%20PM.png "one")

-2. Go to the link provided and enter the secret token from it.
+B. Go to the link provided and enter the secret token from it.

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.19.12%20PM.png "two")

-3. You're authorised now and can go ahead with the usecases.
+C. You're authorised now and can go ahead with the usecases.

 ### USE CASE 1: Create a new meeting